Weight loss drugs are bringing down the country's obesity rate, a survey shows

 The obesity rate dropped to 37% of U.S. adults this year, down from a high of 39.9% three years ago, according to the survey.

 The survey found that the number of Americans taking drugs like semaglutide (which include the brands Ozempic and Wegovy) or tirzepatide (under the brands Zepbound and Mounjaro) for weight loss more than doubled over the past year and a half.
 That's 12.4% of respondents taking the drugs compared with 5.8% in February 2024, when Gallup first measured it.
-GLP-1 agonists, as the new treatments are known, were first approved in the U.S. market in 2021.
+The new treatments are in a class of drugs known as GLP-1 agonists, and this generation of very effective GLP-1 agonists were approved for obesity treatment in the U.S. market in 2021.

-GLP-1s, which act on the brain and the body's hormones to help suppress hunger and slow digestion, were considered a watershed in Americans' long struggle to address obesity and related diseases, which have persistently and stubbornly increased through the decades, through various dietary trends and public health interventions.
+GLP-1s, which act on the brain and the body's hormones to help suppress hunger and slow digestion, are considered a watershed in Americans' long struggle to address obesity and related diseases.
+These diseases have persistently and stubbornly increased through the decades, through various dietary trends and public health interventions.
+Indeed, this index — which asked respondents "Has a doctor or nurse ever told you that you have diabetes?" — found a highest ever rate of diabetes at 13.8%.

 These drugs have been a game changer for patients with obesity, but access to the drugs is still limited.
 Access is poised to become a bigger issue, says Dr. Fatima Cody Stanford, a Harvard University obesity specialist.